 It is the holy month of Ramadan, a time of special significance for Muslims all around the world.
 Most of us associate this period to worship, break of fast and eat delectable food.
-But what is it really like for a fasting Muslim woman in the month of Ramazan?
+But what is it really like for a fasting Muslim woman in the month of Ramazan with menstruation?

 It is also the time to introspect, practice self-restraint and to understand the hunger faced by millions across the globe.